This post may contain affiliate links. Please read our disclosure policy.

 This Butterfinger Cake recipe serves up a dessert that’s super moist and super sweet.
 If you’re looking for the perfect sweet cake to serve after dinner, this Butterfinger Cake can’t be beaten.

-What are Butterfingers?
+What Are Butterfingers?

 Butterfingers are a very popular American candy bar with a buttery, crispy, layered filling covered in chocolate.

-What is Butterfinger Cake?
+What Is Butterfinger Cake?

 There are two secrets to Butterfinger Cake, and neither secret has anything to do with the actual cake part of the cake.